 In four other States – Washington, Colorado, Pennsylvania and Oregon – the Governors granted a stay of executions and essentially put executions on hold because of concerns about the death penalty system.

 In Ohio, Governor John Kasich has postponed all executions to at least 2016 as a result of the practical and procedural problems related to the supply of lethal drugs.
-Immediately after, the Attorney General announced that the State will not carry out executions not even in 2016.
+On April 1, 2016 the Attorney General announced that the State will not carry out executions not even in 2016.

 In Delaware, on 28 January 2016, the House rejected 23-16 a bill (SB 40) that would have abolished the death penalty.